 Truro church to receive lottery money boost

-A CHURCH in Truro has received a lottery grant to carry out "vital" building repairs.
+A church in Truro has received a crucial lottery grant to carry out "vital" building repairs.

 The Anglican Church of St George the Martyr has received £64,000 from the Heritage Lottery Fund to help with urgent issues affecting the structure of the building.

-The church, which is presided over by parish priest Father Christopher Epps, can trace its history back to 1855.
+The church, which is presided over by parish priest, Father Christopher Epps, can trace its history back over 150 years to 1855.

-It was discovered that work is needed to secure the church tower and interior roof and wall supports during a routine inspection last year.
+It was discovered that work was needed to secure the church tower and interior roof and wall supports during a routine inspection last year.

 "It also, in an indirect way, secures the future of the church hall.
-If the church fell down the people in the community and community groups, such as the Brownies, would lose the venue."
+For if the church fell down the people in the community and community groups such as the Brownies would lose the venue."

 The Heritage Lottery Fund has given away £751,800 to listed places of worship of all denominations and faiths in the UK this year.

-Nerys Watts, head of the Heritage Lottery Fund South West, said: "There is a place of worship in almost every ward, village and town across the South West, providing a very powerful visual connection with our past.
+Nerys Watts, head of the Heritage Lottery Fund South West, said: "There is a place of worship in almost every ward, village and town across the South West of England, providing a very powerful visual connection with our past.